hemisemidemipresent/btd6-modding-tutorial/README.md

 Update your mods by downloading their newest versions, and update the mod helper if you haven't done so already.
 Some mods have been abandoned by their creator and no longer work.

-### MSVCP140.dll was not found

-Download visual c++ from the official microsoft website

-### [INTERNAL FAILURE] Failed to Execute Assembly Generator!

-turn off the firewall and run BTD6 as administrator

 ### Other issues